wechu/parseval_reg/README.md

 For the other environments, change the `env_to_run` variable to one of: `'metaworld', 'carl_dmcquadruped', 'carl_lunarlander', 'gridworld'`

 You can use the `python run_many.py --test_run` command to run a very small test to check the code works.
 It should finish in less than 1 minute.

+For running specific configurations, you can use the `main.py` file along with the appropriate arguments.

 ### Citation
 ```